What role does exercise have in your life?

 Individual Nutrition Sessions

-We offer individual nutrition sessions from a provider with expertise in sports nutrition.
+We offer individual nutrition sessions from a provider with either expertise in sports nutrition or personal experience in athletics.

 Movement Group

 We offer many different “modes” of movement and sport for clients to explore their relationship to exercise, movement and sport.
-This group allows clients to practice new skills, increase flexibility, learn preferences and appetites for movement outside of culture’s “ideals”, and connect to their bodies
+This group allows clients to practice new thoughts/concepts and behaviors with movement in a group setting that naturally elicits group dynamics

 Yoga Therapy